EBISPOT/gwas-sumstats-tools-documentation/CLI_format.md

 path_to_GCST12343.txt path_to_GCST12343_formatted.tsv
 .......
 ```
+> [!TIP|style:callout]
-* How to generate to_format_list.tsv file?
+> How to generate to_format_list.tsv file?
 You can easily create the to_format_list.tsv file by preparing your data in a Google Sheets document.
 Once your data is entered, follow these steps:
-  - Go to the "File" menu and select "Download".
+>  - Go to the "File" menu and select "Download".
-  - Choose "Tab-separated values (.tsv)" from the available options.
+>  - Choose "Tab-separated values (.tsv)" from the available options.
-This will download your spreadsheet as a TSV file to your computer, ready to be used as to_format_list.tsv.
+> This will download your spreadsheet as a TSV file to your computer, ready to be used as `to_format_list.tsv`.

 ### 5. Batch applying a configuration file to a list of files on HPC
 If your input files are large or if you have a large number of files to process, it's recommended to utilize High-Performance Computing (HPC) resources for efficient data processing.
-The gwas-ssf format provides direct data submission via Slurm or LSF.
+The GWAS-SSF format provides direct data submission via Slurm or LSF.
 If you use other job scheduling tools, please reach out to us, and we'll be happy to add support for them.

 ```bash
 gwas-ssf format to_format_list.tsv --apply_config --batch_apply --config_in gwas_sumstats.json --slurm